ReShape: a decoder for hypergraph product codes: Results

 \section{Results}

+Here we present the ReShape decoder.
+The intuition behind ReShape is that we can look at hypergaph product codes as codes built combining (product) multiple copies of the same classical codes.
+As such, with due care, we can `decouple' these copies and retrieve the original classical seed codes.

+On a $[[n, k, d]]$ hypergraph product code $\cab$, ReShape works by splitting the decoding problem into $k$ smaller classical decoding problems which can be solved using classical decoding algorithms for the seed matrices.
+In order to identify the $k$ classical decoding problems, it applies a linear transformation, a change of basis, on the $n$ dimensional codespace of $\cab$, yielding a canonical form for error operators.
+This canonical form exposes two important features of the codespace: the first one is that logical operators of $\cab$ are naturally partitioned into two sets, of left and right operators; the second is that the weight of each logical operator directly depends on the weight of the classical codewords of the seed codes.
+By writing an operator in its canonical form, we can immediately assess to which of the two classes it belongs and, via classical decoding, to which logical operator it is closest.
+Hence, we successfully detect and correct errors.

-The ultimate aim of this Section is to exhibit the ReShape decoder for hypergraph product codes and prove Theorem \ref{thm:reshape_success}.
-The correctness of ReShape strongly relies on the determination of some algebraic invariant for the logical operators of the code $\cab$, which we now proceed to study.
-We will detail ReShape in Sec.~\ref{sec:reshape} and discuss its limitations in Sec.~\ref{sec:stochastic}.
-All the proof of this Section are deferred to App.~\ref{app:proofs}.
+In this Section, we first proceed to study the algebraic invariants of the logical operators upon which the canonical form is defined.
+The correctness of ReShape, and so the proof of Theorem \ref{thm:reshape_success}, strongly relies on the existence of these invariants.
+We detail the Reshape algorithm in Section \ref{sec:reshape} and discuss its limitations in Section \ref{sec:stochastic}.
+All the proof of this Section are deferred to Appendix \ref{app:proofs}.